 Don’t miss out on Lost Creek’s special tasting events.
 Early this summer, the winery will be hosting a tasting with Loudoun locals Lothar Sausages, and we’re already counting down the days to August’s Crab & Wine Fest.

 The views at Bluemont Vineyard will amaze your senses well before the food or wine hits your palate.
 At 951 feet above sea level, the tasting room patio and expansive lawn provide panoramic views of the entire countryside below.

-The Bluemont Tasting Room Menu is one of our favourite options for a casual, locally produced bite.
+The Bluemont Tasting Room Menu is one of our favorite options for a casual, locally produced bite.
 Features change here each weekend, and whether it’s Amish cheeses, creative sandwiches, hot soups, or light snacks you’re craving, this will be a lunch with a view to remember.

 Before heading back to your boutique hotel or B&B, we can’t recommend Market Salamander in Middleburg enough.
 It’s best described as a working chef’s market, but there’s more to it than meets the eye.
 From the Italian-style courtyard (modeled after a Piedmont village) through to the foods prepared by resident chefs led by Chef de Cuisine Megan Agregaard, Market Salamader is a treat for everyone, not just foodies.